jaalfaro/node-bcrypt-user/README.md

     });

 ### Find and verify a user
-Find a user names "foo" and verify password "raboof".
+Find a user named "foo" and verify password "raboof".

     // same setup as previous example